 - Your age group — pediatric vs adult considerations;

-- Your risk factors for cardiac issues affecting QT interval prolongation;
+- Your risk factors for cardiac issues affecting the QT interval;

 - The possibility that persistent vomiting signals an underlying condition needing different treatment strategies.

-A doctor might suggest monitoring symptoms closely rather than immediate re-dosing—or switching medications altogether if Zofran proves ineffective due to ongoing emesis.
+A doctor might suggest monitoring symptoms closely rather than immediate re-dosing—or switching medications altogether if ondansetron proves ineffective because of ongoing emesis or poor absorption.

 Troubleshooting Persistent Nausea Despite Taking Zofran